-R&D expenses consist primarily of fees paid to external service providers such as contract research organizations and contract manufacturing organizations related to clinical trials, contractual obligations for clinical development, clinical sites, laboratory testing, preclinical trials, development of DM199 and the related manufacturing processes, salaries, benefits, share-based compensation and other personnel costs.
-We incurred \$4.5 million and \$1.9 million in R&D expenses for the six months ended June 30, 2019 and 2018, respectively.
+R&D expenses consist primarily of fees paid to external service providers such as contract research organizations and contract manufacturing organizations related to clinical trials; contractual obligations for clinical development, clinical sites, laboratory testing, preclinical trials; development of manufacturing processes, costs for production runs of DM199; salaries, benefits, share-based compensation and other R&D personnel costs.

 At this time, due to the risks inherent in the clinical development process and the early stage of our product development programs, we are unable to estimate with any certainty the costs we will incur in the continued development of DM199 or any of our preclinical development programs.
-We expect that our R&D expenses may continue to increase if we are successful in advancing DM199, or any of our preclinical programs, into advanced stages of clinical development.
+We expect that our R&D expenses will continue to increase if we are successful in advancing DM199, or any of our preclinical programs, into advanced stages of clinical development.
 The process of conducting clinical trials necessary to obtain regulatory approval and manufacturing scale-up to support expanded development and potential future commercialization is costly and time consuming.
 Any failure by us or delay in completing clinical trials, manufacturing scale-up or in obtaining regulatory approvals could lead to increased R&D expenses and, in turn, have a material adverse effect on our results of operations.